Raheem-student/social-engeeniring/README.md

 # social-engeeniring
-We will host the website project here so we are not lost in all the updates and different files.
+We will host the website project here, so we are not lost in all the updates and different files.
 Cheers!